 Men and older people are more likely to get lung abscesses.
 Tell your doctor if you have any of these symptoms:

 Your doctor will likely treat your lung abscesses with antibiotics.
 She may do a procedure that uses a needle to remove the pus.

 Pleural Effusions, Empyema, and Pleurisy

-There are two layers of tissue near your lungs called the pleura.
+There are two layers of tissue surrounding your lungs called the pleura.
 One wraps around the outside of your lungs and the other lines the part of your chest where your lungs sit.
 They help your lungs move smoothly when you breathe.

 If your pneumonia isn't treated, the pleura can get swollen, creating a sharp pain when you breathe in.
 If you don't treat the swelling, the area between the pleura may fill with fluid, which is called a pleural effusion.

 If the fluid gets infected, it leads to a problem called empyema.
 Tell your doctor if you are having any of these symptoms:

 - Chest pain that gets worse when you breathe, cough, or sneeze